 Content that is between 3000 and 10,000 words gets shared a whole lot more than short posts.
 That’s one of the reasons why pretty much every blog post we write comes in at over 3000 words.

-Plus, it’s kind of hard to deliver really amazing value with 1000 word posts, which is why they tend not to get shared as much.
+Plus, it’s hard to deliver amazing value with 1000-word posts, which is why they tend not to get shared as much.